 Northern palace: baths: (left) one of the halls; (right) evidence of the hypocaust, the Roman system of underfloor heating

 In 19 BC Marcus Vipsanius Agrippa, son-in-law of Emperor Augustus, was appointed governor of Syria and given special powers over the whole of the Roman territories in the Levant.
 It is known that he visited or was expected to visit Judea and King Herod wanted to offer him hospitality adequate to his rank.
-During his stay in Rome in 37 BC he had seen that wealthy families had private baths (such as those at Villa di Livia, Augustus' third wife) and he provided his residences with similar facilities which perhaps were built by Roman engineers.
+During his stay in Rome in 37 BC he had seen that wealthy families had private baths and he provided his residences with similar facilities which perhaps were built by Roman engineers.
 The image used as background for this page shows a black and white mosaic found at these baths.

-Northern palace: water supply system: (left) water entry point (darker area); (right) enlargement of the darker area
+Northern palace: water supply system: (left) water entry point (darker area); (right) its enlargement

 Archaeologists have identified several cisterns at Masada; the large ones were probably used to store rainwater, but those of the northern palace were replenished by a complex supply system.
 A net of canals/small aqueducts conveyed water to a conduit excavated in the rock at the foot of the hill which was accessible by a trail or steps from the northern palace.
 Today this seems quite impossible, but perhaps at the time of Herod the cliff was not as precipitous as it is today.

 Immediately south of the western ascent to the plateau is another